hope-redemption/Portfolio_HS/README.md

 # Portfolio_HS
-This is the portfolio (SUSTech &amp; MIT) for the application
+This is the portfolio (SUSTech & MIT) for the graduation application